villhei/elixirtut/elixir_web/app/chapters/05_functions_modules.md

 4
 ```

-A module can be declared using the `iex` interpreter, or by saving the contents of the module to a file with the `.ex` extension by convention.
+You can declare a module with `defmodule` using the `iex` interpreter, or by saving the contents of the module to a file with a `.ex` extension by convention.
 Modules declared in separate files should be compiled with the `elixirc` compiler

 ``` elixir
 defmodule <module_name> do